kpizzle1/Bootcamp_Project/README.md

 - Run the playbook, and navigate to ____ to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
-Where do you copy it?_
+Where do you copy it?_https://gist.githubusercontent.com/slape/5cc350109583af6cbe577bbcc0710c93/raw/eca603b72586fbe148c11f9c87bf96a63cb25760/Filebeat > /etc/ansible/files/filebeat-config.yml
+dpkg -i filebeat-7.4.0-amd64.deb
+Copy the Filebeat configuration file from your Ansible container to your WebVM's
 - _Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_. /etc/ansible/hosts.
 Add the IP to the config file
 - _Which URL do you navigate to in order to check that the ELK server is running? http://52.247.27.37:5601/app/kibana#/home